 Career journey: When I started at Oxford, I never expected that I would become a lawyer.
 It was through meeting other people who were interested in this career, particularly other non-law students, that I decided to see if a career in corporate law could be for me.
 While I attended events with several law firms while at Oxford, the skills that could be drawn on from non-legal experiences gained during my studies also proved valuable, such as roles in student societies, JCR committee, or non-legal work experience.
 After graduating, I was able to take part in a vacation scheme (a two-week internship) at Jones Day, which gives you and the firm an opportunity to find out more about each other.
-I highly recommend doing a vacation scheme, if possible, as this will give a clearer idea of what working as a lawyer is like day-to-day, and allow you to connect with a range of people.
 From this, I was fortunate enough to secure a training contract which included sponsorship to attend law school for two years, before starting at the office.